Startup valuation methods are the ways in which a startup business owner can work out the value of their company.

-The big problem with this method is that it doesn’t include the future potential of the startup or intangible assets like brand value, reputation or hotness of the market.
+The big problem with this method is that it doesn’t include the future potential of the startup or intangible assets like brand value, reputation, or the hotness of the market.

-With this is in mind, the cash-to-duplicate method is often used as a lowball’ estimate of company value
+With this in mind, the cash-to-duplicate method is often used as a lowball estimate of company value

 This method involves predicting how much cash flow the company will produce, and then calculating how much that cash flow is worth against an expected rate of investment return.

 A higher discount rate is then applied to startups to show the high risk that the company will fail as it’s just starting out.
 This method relies on a market analyst’s ability to make good assumptions about long-term growth which for many startups becomes a guessing game after a couple of years.

 The valuation by stage method is often used by angel investors and venture capital firms to come up with a quick range of startup valuation.